conterra/mapapps-search-layers/README.md

 # Search Layers

-A layer can be searched for various attributes such as title, id and description. the search also has an auto-completion feature.
-Layers that match the search query are returned and can be selected.
-If a layer is selected, the corresponding element is expanded and highlighted.
-The duration of the highlight can be set in the app.json.
+This bundle allows for layers to be searched for various attributes such as title, id and description.
+Layers that match the search query can be selected and the corresponding toc element is expanded and highlighted.
+The duration of the highlight can be configured in the app.json.

 ## Sample App
 https://demos.conterra.de/mapapps/resources/apps/downloads_searchlayers/index.html